-If I could snapshot this moment in time, I would because this is a true story for Mrs. CBB.
+If I could snapshot this moment, I would because this story is true for Mrs. CBB.

 Today, I want to discuss why people feel earning a higher salary will solve poverty.

-Let me explain how Mrs. CBB found herself in debt with a school loan and car payment.
+Let me explain how Mrs. CBB was in debt with a school loan and car payment.

-Below, I talk in more detail about why earning more money didn’t solve poverty for her at first.
+Below, I talk in more detail about why earning more money initially didn’t solve poverty for her.

 Can You Solve Poverty With A Higher Income?

-Let’s carry on with the scenario but my immediate answer would be yes and no.
+Let’s continue with the scenario, but my immediate answer is yes and no.

-Unfortunately, you have school loans for which you’ve only been paying the interest.
+Unfortunately, you have school loans for which you’ve only paid interest.

 What this means is you’re paying the interest every month but not paying down the principal.